 There are some things you can’t change about a difficult workplace, like boring assignments, a grumpy boss, or difficult coworkers.
 All you can do is make the best of it.
 Below are five ideas to care for your heart at work…and perhaps help pave the way for something better.
 And if you’re one of those women who love your job already, these ideas might make it even sweeter!

 Give praise to others when merited.

 Also, graciously accept praise for your own work!
 Keep it up even when others gloat, or you don’t consistently get the applause you feel you earned.
 You’ll feel good when you’re kind and humble.

 Even if you’re unsure that it’s a workable one, share it.
 It shows initiative and will build your self-confidence.
-Many of the most successful people in the world are successful because they attempted many projects before they landed on the one that worked.
+Many of the most successful people in the world are successful because they attempted several projects before they landed on the one that worked.

-It’s a way to pamper yourself, and there’s something about real blooms that brightens even the dreariest environment.
-At most supermarkets you can find blossoms like carnations and alstroemeria that cost under $5 and last almost two weeks.
+It’s a way to pamper yourself, and there’s something about real blooms that brighten even the dreariest environment.
+At most supermarkets, you can find blossoms like carnations and alstroemeria that cost under $5 and last almost two weeks.

 Whether you love your job or it’s just the solution for right now, you can always make it more enjoyable if you’re willing to get creative!
 Try not to grin and bear it, but do try and make the most of it!

 Be sure to listen to this podcast episode for more encouragement to keep on keepin’ on: 5 Things a Woman Must Do for Success in Life – 040.

 Don’t miss How to Have a Pretty and Productive Workspace, 6 Things You Should Do to Protect and Advance Your Career, How to Build the Workplace Reputation of Your Dreams, Do You Have to Like Your Job?, and The 6 Qualities That Make a Female Leader Strong.